-We will leverage the default plastic samples included with each perClass Stage.
+In this example, we use the default set of plastic samples included with each perClass Stage.
 These are tiles of different technical plastics with etched labels such as A1-A6 and B1-E1.
 The letter corresponds to a material and the number to its variant.
 For example, A1 and A3 represent the same material in different color combinations while A1 and B1 two different white plastics.